ETCLabs/ETCDmxTool/README.md

 	* If NSIS is included in your $PATH the installer will be built automatically

 The dissectors are arranged as plugins; additional dissectors can simply be added to the src/dissectors directory

+# About this ETCLabs Project

+ETCDmxTool is designed to interact with ETC products, but it is not official ETC software.
+For challenges using, integrating, compiling, or modifying items in this project, we encourage posting on the Issues page.
+ETCDmxTool is a community-supported initiative, and the community is the best place to ask for help!